-- Massachusetts: 50 percent of 1/26 of total wages from the two highest-earning quarters during the worker's base period.15 Massachusetts's average weekly benefit amount in the first quarter of 2022 was \$578.72.16 UI benefits in Massachusetts replaced approximately 45 percent of the state's average weekly wage.17 - Washington: 3.85 percent of the average earnings from the two highest-earning quarters during the worker's base period.18 Washington's average weekly benefit amount in the first quarter of 2022 was \$568.82.19 UI benefits in Washington replaced approximately 50 percent of the state's average weekly wage.20 - New Jersey: 60 percent of the worker's average weekly wage during their base period.21 New Jersey's average weekly benefit amount in the first quarter of 2022 was \$518.10.22 UI benefits in New Jersey replaced approximately 53 percent of the state's average weekly wage.23 - Hawaii: 1/21 of wages from the highest-earning quarter during the worker's base period.24 Hawaii's average weekly benefit amount in the first quarter of 2022 was \$509.42.25 UI benefits in Hawaii replaced approximately 56 percent of the state's average weekly wage.26 - North Dakota: 1/65 of total wages from the two highest-earning quarters and 50 percent of total wages from the third highest-earning quarter during the worker's base period.27 North Dakota's average weekly benefit amount in the first quarter of 2022 was \$507.25.28 UI benefits in North Dakota replaced approximately 50 percent of the state's average weekly wage.29 their weekly UI benefit cannot exceed the state's maximum, and the lowest-paid workers who are eligible for UI will receive the state's minimum benefit.
+- Massachusetts: 50 percent of 1/26 of total wages from the two highest-earning quarters during the worker's base period.
+Massachusetts's average weekly benefit amount in the first quarter of 2022 was \$578.72.
+UI benefits in Massachusetts replaced approximately 45 percent of the state's average weekly wage. - Washington: 3.85 percent of the average earnings from the two highest-earning quarters during the worker's base period.
+Washington's average weekly benefit amount in the first quarter of 2022 was \$568.82.
+UI benefits in Washington replaced approximately 50 percent of the state's average weekly wage. - New Jersey: 60 percent of the worker's average weekly wage during their base period.
+New Jersey's average weekly benefit amount in the first quarter of 2022 was \$518.10.
+UI benefits in New Jersey replaced approximately 53 percent of the state's average weekly wage. - Hawaii: 1/21 of wages from the highest-earning quarter during the worker's base period.
+Hawaii's average weekly benefit amount in the first quarter of 2022 was \$509.42.
+UI benefits in Hawaii replaced approximately 56 percent of the state's average weekly wage. - North Dakota: 1/65 of total wages from the two highest-earning quarters and 50 percent of total wages from the third highest-earning quarter during the worker's base period.
+North Dakota's average weekly benefit amount in the first quarter of 2022 was \$507.25.
+UI benefits in North Dakota replaced approximately 50 percent of the state's average weekly wage.